-The Rivers Nene and Ouse are unique in the Region because the Agency 'reverse the locks': an operation which closes the affected locks to navigation.
-'Strong Stream Advice' procedure advises boat users that locks are 'reversed' and that the Agency strongly advises against attempting to navigate.
-The procedure involves an automated phone call being made to a predetermined set of telephone numbers when the rivers reach certain flows.
-The telephone numbers belong to boat clubs, marinas and others on the River Nene and Great Ouse navigations.
+The Rivers Nene and Great Ouse are unique in the Region because we 'reverse the locks', an operation that closes the affected locks to navigation.
+Our Strong Stream Advice (SSA) tells boat users that locks are 'reversed'

+and that we strongly recommend against attempting to navigate.
+We also provide strong stream advice on the River Ancholme to indicate river level changes to users especially at South Ferriby when the sluices are in operation.
+An automated voice message (AVM) is relayed to a predetermined set of telephone numbers when the rivers reach certain levels or flows.
+The telephone numbers belong to boat clubs, marinas and others on the Rivers Nene, Great Ouse and Ancholme navigations.